xshrim/vimzsh/vim/plugged/completor.vim/README.md

 #### Javascript
 Use [tern](https://github.com/ternjs/tern) for completion.
 To install tern you must have node and either npm or yarn installed.
-Then run:
+Then go to the `completor.vim` directory and run:

 ```bash
 make js